GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 for example, any web-resources available online.

 [Scrapyard](https://addons.mozilla.org/en-US/firefox/addon/scrapyard/), that
-reqires [Firefox](http://firefox.com), is an advanced bookmark manager with the abilities of web-clipping, cloud-bookmarking and note-taking which resembles the good old [ScrapBook](https://en.wikipedia.org/wiki/ScrapBook).
+requires [Firefox](http://firefox.com), is an advanced bookmark manager with the abilities of web-clipping, cloud-bookmarking, and note-taking which resembles the good old [ScrapBook](https://en.wikipedia.org/wiki/ScrapBook).
 I use it to store and organize bookmarks to online resources and save local archives of web-pages and PDF documents.